-One of the primary concerns in younger populations is that mental state problems may affect human capital accumulation-in particular, the amount and productivity of schooling-which may in turn have lifelong consequences for employment, income, and other outcomes.
-Understanding the link between mental state and academic success is therefore, a crucial step towards assessing the returns to preventing, detecting and treating mental health issues among young people.
-In the modern economy, college education has become an increasingly important component of human capital, and has been associated with substantially higher earnings (Jaeger and Page, 1996; Kane and Rouse, 1995).
-In psychology, mental state is one's current state of mind under the domains of appearance, attitude, behavior, mood, and effect, speech, thought process, thought content, perception, cognition, insight, and judgment (Trzepacz, and Baker, 1993).
+Keyword: Mental State, Positive Mood, Negative Mood, Learning, Academic Performance Introduction One of the primary concerns in younger populations is that mental state problems may affect human capital accumulation-in particular, the amount and productivity of schooling- productivity of schoolingwhich may in turn have lifelong consequences for employment, income, and other outcomes.
+Understanding the link between mental state and academic success is therefore, a crucial step therefore, a crucial step towards assessing the returns to preventing, detecting and treating mental health issues among young people.
+In the modern economy, college education has become an education has become an increasingly important component of human capital, and has been associated with substantially higher earnings (Jaeger and Page, earnings (Jaeger and Page, 1996; Kane and Rouse, 1995).
+In psychology, mental state is one's current state of mind under the domains of appearance, attitude, behavior, mood, and effect, speech, thought and effect, speech, thought process, thought content, perception, cognition, insight, and judgment (Trzepacz, and Baker, 1993).